Open-Data-Product-Initiative/odpv-v1.0/README.md

 # Contributors

-Open Data Product Catalogs is part of the OpenDataProducts.org standards family under the Open Data Product Initiative.
+Open Data Product Vocabulary is part of the OpenDataProducts.org standards family under the Open Data Product Initiative.

 The project is developed as part of the broader work to expand OpenDataProducts.org from one specification into a modular family of standards for data product management.